 Graduates have gone on to start new photographic businesses, work with major fashion photographers, set up magazine publications, and worked within education as technicians and lecturers.
 In addition, some graduates have re-located to work in London with major fashion photographers whilst others have travelled to secure internships in New York and London after graduation.

-A relevant HND from one of our partner colleges will be considered for entry into Year 3, subject to meeting conditions criteria and successfully passing the selection.
+Higher National Diploma: A relevant HND from one of our partner colleges will be considered for entry into Year 3 subject to successfully meeting the partner course criteria.

 Interview / Portfolio Review